liquity/dev/README.md

 The decay parameter is tuned such that the fee changes by a factor of 0.99 per hour, i.e. it loses 1% of its current value per hour.
 At that rate, after one week, the baseRate decays to 18% of its prior value.
 The exact decay parameter is subject to change, and will be fine-tuned via economic modelling.

-### Staking LQTY and earning fees
+### Staking STBL and earning fees

-LQTY holders may `stake` and `unstake` their LQTY in the `LQTYStaking.sol` contract.
+STBL holders may `stake` and `unstake` their STBL in the `STBLStaking.sol` contract.

 When a fee event occurs, the fee in LUSD or ETH is sent to the staking contract, and a reward-per-unit-staked sum (`F_ETH`, or `F_LUSD`) is incremented.
-A LQTY stake earns a share of the fee equal to its share of the total LQTY staked, at the instant the fee occurred.
+A STBL stake earns a share of the fee equal to its share of the total STBL staked, at the instant the fee occurred.

 This staking formula and implementation follows the basic [“Batog” pull-based reward distribution](http://batog.info/papers/scalable-reward-distribution.pdf).